Navezjt/Fooocus-inswapper/readme.md

 https://github.com/machineminded/Fooocus-inswapper/assets/155763297/68f69e95-8306-4c7b-8f9b-0013352460b6

+## PhotoMaker Usage

+In this fork, PhotoMaker utilizes `🤗 diffusers`, so it does not utilize a large chunk of Fooocus features (for now).
+The following Fooocus configuration items are passed to the PhotoMaker `🤗 diffusers` pipeline:

+* Resolution (width and height)
+* Prompt (and generated prompts from selected styles)
+* Negative Prompt (and generated prompts from selected styles)
+* Steps
+* CFG/Guidance Scale
+* Seed
+* LoRAs
+* Sampler (not fully implemented)
+* Scheduler (not fully implemented)

 ## Issues

 Please report any issues in the Issues tab.
 I will try to help as much as I can.

 ## To Do

-1. 🚀 Allow changing of insightface parameters
+1. 🚀 Allow changing of insightface parameters (Inswapper)
-2. 🚀 Allow customizable target image
+2. 🚀 Allow customizable target image (Inswapper)
-3. 🚀 Increase token size to diffusers pipeline to > 77 tokens
+3. 🚀 Increase token size to PhotoMaker pipeline to > 77 tokens
 4. 🚀 Add progress to PhotoMaker gallery